SeanOMik/TamableFoxes/README.md

 * Language.yml
 * Message for when a tamed fox dies
 * Disabling certain gameplay messages
-  * Open `language.yml`.
-These are the messages that be disabled by changing the text to "disabled"
+  * You can do this by changing certain fields in `language.yml` to "disabled".
+The fields that can be disabled are:
     * `taming-tamed-message`
     * `taming-asking-for-name-message`
     * `taming-chosen-name-perfect`